erikma/Stuff/README.md

 1. Run this command to download and compile the Spigot server: `sudo ./upgradeMinecraft.sh`
 1. This can take quite awhile (20+ minutes) as it downloads, compiles, and runs tests against the Spigot server installation.
+1. Since we'll be running in a disconnected mode without internet, change the `online-mode=true` setting in the MineCraft service configuration to `online-mode=false` using `nano MineCraft/server.properties` (save with Ctrl+O and Enter, then exit with Ctrl+X).
 1. Try running the server with `./runminecraft.sh`
 1. It should error out that you need to accept the EULA to continue.
-To do this, edit eula.txt using the command `nano eula.txt` and change the `eula=false` line to `eula=TRUE` then save with Ctrl+O and exit with Ctrl+X
+To do this, edit eula.txt using the command `nano eula.txt` and change the `eula=false` line to `eula=TRUE` then save with Ctrl+O and Enter, then exit with Ctrl+X
 1. Run `./runminecraft.sh` again.
 It should start up and create the initial world state.
 1. Ctrl+C to break out of the server.